-Recall that a reticulation r is a sink of a cycle C in a network if C uses both in-arcs of r, that a cycle C is good if it has exactly one sink and a good cycle is excellent if its sink is adjacent to a leaf.
+We say that two cycles in N overlap if they have at least one vertex in common.
+Since N is binary, two cycles in N overlap if and only if they have at least one edge or arc in common.
+Recall that a reticulation r in N is a sink of a cycle C if C contains both incoming arcs of r.
+We call a cycle C good if it contains exactly one sink, and we call a good cycle excellent if its sink is adjacent to a leaf.
+See Figure 12.

 We say a leaf belongs to a cycle C if the unique vertex that is adjacent to it is in C. Note that if r is the sink of a good cycle C in a semi-directed network N and x is a leaf below r, then x belongs to C if and only if r and x are adjacent.
 To see this, suppose that x is a leaf below r and belongs to C but is not adjacent to r.
-Then there exists a semi-directed path from r to the vertex r adjacent to r.
-Since r is a vertex of r and r is the unique sink of r, there exists a semi-directed path from r to r.
-Hence, there exists a semi-directed cycle in r0, which is a contradiction by Lemma 2.4.
+Then there exists a semi-directed path from r to the vertex v adjacent to x.
+Since v is a vertex of C and r is the unique sink of C, there exists a semi-directed path from v to r.
+Hence, there exists a semi-directed cycle in N, which is a contradiction by Lemma 2.4.